 We search for visionary entrepreneurs, build partnership with them, and maximize their success with our capital, experience, network and global vision.
 In order to move fast and be responsive, we keep our organization lean and focus only on big ideas.
-Currently we are managing about $600 million USD assets, and typically invest between 1 and 30 million USD (or RMB equivalent) per company.Submit Business Plan
+Currently we are managing about $1.2 billion USD assets, and typically invest between 1 and 30 million USD (or RMB equivalent) per company.Submit Business Plan

 Companies like Microsoft, Taobao, Kuaishou and Meicai.cn benefit from network effects and economy of scale.
 As they grow in scale, their user experience gets better and(or) cost gets lower.